shred/acme4j/src/site/markdown/challenge/tls-sni.md

 # TLS-SNI

-With the TLS-SNI challenge, you prove to the CA that you are able to control the web server of the domain to be authorized, by letting it respond to a SNI request with a self-signed cert.
+With the TLS-SNI challenge, you prove to the CA that you are able to control the web server of the domain to be authorized, by letting it respond to a SNI request with a specific self-signed cert.

 After authorizing the challenge, `TlsSniChallenge` provides a subject: